Becoming a Chartered Scientist

 - Master’s degree in Podiatry (or a cognate discipline) or a doctoral degree or if not the holder of a Master’s degree the candidate will during the application process select the M-Level equivalence route.

-To apply to become a Chartered Scientist (CSci) of the College of Podiatry, please click on the following link to access the online application portal.
+To apply to become a Chartered Scientist (CSci) of the College of Podiatry, see the CAP Manual for Applicants (link provided above) and please click on the following link to access the online application portal.

 Renewal of CSci StatusAs with HCPC Registration, Chartered Scientists are required to renew their registration each year and to confirm that they have engaged in CPD activity.
 The current renewal fee is £45.00 which is paid annually.